German National Movement in Liechtenstein: Coup attempt and party demise

+In the wake of World War II, the governing Progressive Citizens' Party and opposition Patriotic Union formed a coalition, assigning a roughly equal number of seats each, in order to prevent the VDBL from acquiring any seats in the Landtag.

-In March 1939, the VDBL staged an amateurish coup attempt, first trying to provoke a German intervention by burning swastikas, followed by declaring an Anschluß with Germany.
+In March 1939, the VDBL staged an amateurish coup attempt, first trying to provoke a German intervention by burning swastikas, followed by declaring an Anschluss with Germany.
 The leaders were almost immediately arrested and the hoped-for German invasion failed to materialise.
+The party was effectively defunct from this point until 1940.

+The Liechtenstein Loyalty Association was formed following the party's coup attempt in order to oppose Nazi activities in Liechtenstein, particularly that of the VDBL.
+The association launched a signature campaign to reaffirm Liechtenstein's independence in addition to a commitment to Franz Joseph II and the country's continued economic and political alignment towards Switzerland.
+This campaign was signed by 2492 people in Liechtenstein.

 The inability of the party to participate in the 1939 elections (after a pact between the main parties to keep the election date a secret), combined with the drastic decrease in Nazi sympathies following the outbreak of World War II led to a temporary demise of the party.
-However, in June 1940 it was reconstituted under the leadership of Dr. Alfons Goop.
-During 1941 and 1942, the party was involved in vehement anti-Semitic agitation, urging a solution to the country's presumed "Jewish Question," accusing Jewish families in Liechtenstein of spying for the Allies.
-By early 1943, the VDBL had become an embarrassment to Germany.
-Its recruitment for the Waffen-SS compromised Liechtenstein's neutrality, infuriating the Swiss government.
-The German Ministry of Foreign Affairs in March 1943 forced the VDBL to hold talks with the Patriotic Union (VU), in Friedrichshafen under auspices of the Waffen-SS, in order to reach a fusion of both parties, which shared an anti-Bolshevik and anti-clerical programme.
-Severely disappointed, Goop resigned as party leader.
-In the end the VU only consented to some "cultural cooperation."
+However, in June 1940 it was reconstituted under the leadership of Alfons Goop.
+During 1941 and 1942, the party was involved in vehement anti-Semitic agitation, urging a solution to the country's presumed "Jewish Question", accusing Jewish families in Liechtenstein of spying for the Allies.
+Until 1943, the party attempted to recruit Liechtensteiners into the Waffen-SS and gain public sympathy for the Nazi cause, which infuriated Switzerland.

+The German Ministry of Foreign Affairs in March 1943 forced the VDBL to hold talks with the Patriotic Union (VU) in Friedrichshafen, under the auspices of the Waffen-SS, in order to reach a fusion of both parties, which shared an anti-Bolshevik and anti-clerical programme.
+Severely disappointed, Goop resigned as party leader and it was taken over by Sepp Ritter.
+In the end, the VU consented only to some "cultural cooperation".
 When Germany's war fortunes declined, in July 1943 Der Umbruch was forbidden by the authorities.

-In 1946, party leaders were prosecuted for the 1939 coup attempt.
-In 1947, Goop was condemned for high treason and sentenced to a thirty-month imprisonment.
+After World War II ended in 1945, twelve coup participants were put on trial on charges of high treason due to the 1939 coup attempt, of which seven were convicted in 1946.
+Alois Batliner, Franz Beck, and Josef Frick were each sentenced to five years in prison, while Egon Marxer was sentenced to 2.5 years in prison, and Alois Kindle, Hermann Marxer, and Josef Gassner each received suspended two-month sentences.
+During the war, Batliner had served in the Schutzpolizei, while Marxer had served in the Waffen-SS on the Eastern Front.